 When a supplier misses a delivery deadline, the administrator documents it and initiates the appropriate response.
 They enforce contract provisions but don’t decide whether to continue the relationship.
 That’s a management call.

 The role demands meticulous attention and organisational skills.
 Success metrics typically include compliance rates, processing speed, and error reduction.
-Much like other detail-oriented functions in Finance & Accounting, contract administration requires precision above all else.

 Understanding Contract Management’s Strategic Role